Troy High School Counseling

 Need tutoring assistance?

-After-School Academic Support
+After-School Troy Colt Tutor Support

-In the Fall of each school year, THS will start our after-school academic support program designed to assist students in becoming successful.
+In the Fall of each school year, THS will start our after-school Troy Colt Tutor Support program designed to assist students in becoming successful.
 The focus of the program will be placed on the core subject areas, English, Math, Science and Social Studies.
 This program will assist students to make-up missing work, study for tests/quizzes, improve understanding of concepts, and in general stay focused on their classes.
 The program is offered two days a week (Tuesday and Thursday) from 2:30 – 3:15 p.m. in the Troy High Media Center through June.
 Program dates are included.
 Please consider this additional academic opportunity for your child.
 If you would like your son/daughter to be involved in this program contact the Counseling Office Secretaries for additional information.

 Work Permits